-6.16 Child Criminal Exploitation: county lines
+6.17 Child Criminal Exploitation: county lines

-Criminal exploitation of children is a geographically widespread form of harm that is a typical feature of county lines criminal activity: drug networks or gangs groom and exploit children and young people to carry drugs and money from urban areas to suburban and rural areas, markets and seaside towns.
+County lines is a term used to describe gangs and organised criminal networks involved in exporting illegal drugs (primarily crack cocaine and heroin) into one or more areas within the UK, using dedicated mobile phone lines or other forms or 'deal lines'.
+Criminal exploitation of children is a geographically widespread form of harm that is a typical feature of county lines criminal activity: Drug networks or gangs groom and exploit children and young people to carry drugs and money from urban areas to suburban and rural areas, markets and seaside towns.
+They can be exposed to techniques such as 'plugging' where drugs are concealed internally to avoid detection.
 It can affect any child under the age of 18 as well as vulnerable adults.